05-08-2024

 Unlike asbestos and lead which can be harmful to human health, pyrite is not considered a hazardous material by law.
 On the other hand, it can cause other types of significant problems, especially when it is present in the backfill material used under the slab of a building.

-How to perform a pyrite test
+Performing a pyrite test

-To perform an iron pyrite test (which costs an average of 500 dollars), you will need to contact company that specializes in pyrite testing and follows the CTQ-M200 protocol.
+To perform an iron pyrite test (which costs an average of 500 dollars), you will need to contact a company that specializes in pyrite testing and follows the CTQ-M200 protocol.
 The company will take a sample and send it to a laboratory for analysis.

 The result obtained will correspond to the swelling potential petrographic index (SPPI) of the backfill.
 A pyrite test with an SPPI of fewer than 10 means that the backfill does not present a major swelling risk.
 However, a result between 10 and 100 will indicate a greater risk.

-Problems associated with pyrite-contaminated fill
+Problems associated with pyrite-contaminated backfill

 Fill swelling